Yandex Cloud

 • Enable mergejoin All interfaces

-Allows the query planner to merge JOIN operations when joining tables.
+Allows the query planner to use the merge JOIN method.

 • Enable nestloop All interfaces

-Allows the query planner to use JOIN with nested cycles.
-When the setting is disabled, the query planner will use other methods.
+Allows the planner to use the nested loop JOIN method.
+When this setting is disabled, the planner will use alternative methods.

 • Enable parallel append All interfaces